apache/couchdb/share/doc/src/intro/api.rst

   requests don't look very RESTy to the trained eye.
 What's up with that?
   While CouchDB's core database, document, and attachment API are RESTful, not all of CouchDB's API is.
 The replication API is one example.
-There are more, as we'll see later in the book.
+There are more, as we'll see later in the documents.

   Why are there RESTful and non-RESTful APIs mixed up here?
 Have the developers been too lazy to go REST all the way?
 Remember, REST is an architectural